isaacs/minimatch/README.md

 For legacy reasons, this is also set if `options.allowWindowsEscape` is set to the exact value `false`.

+### windowsNoMagicRoot

+When a pattern starts with a UNC path or drive letter, and in `nocase:true` mode, do not convert the root portions of the pattern into a case-insensitive regular expression, and instead leave them as strings.

+This is the default when the platform is `win32` and `nocase:true` is set.

 ### preserveMultipleSlashes

 By default, multiple `/` characters (other than the leading `//`